tomvictor/tomvictor.github.io/content/posts/rust/index.md

 references and eliminates the need to worry about safety issues.
 By adhering to borrowing rules, we can confidently pass variables between threads.
 However, if these rules are not followed, the code will not compile.
 This approach aids in identifying potential memory leaks during the compilation process.

+#### Check the GitHub repository for more examples : https://github.com/tomvictor/Rust